Suunto is a manufacturer

 Sport watches are premium devices that get more advanced each year – so it’s no wonder they’re among Suunto’s best selling products.
 However, given the many delicate functionalities and features, it’s critical to ensure that there are no defects and that everything works flawlessly.

 Tapio’s team needs to be able to get this kind of information on-demand.
 They need dedicated tools to monitor manufacturing online to see what’s working, where the failed items are, and what the operators are doing.
-And they need to quickly determine all of this in real-time.
+And they need to determine all of this in real-time quickly.

 Looking for new tools and solutions to take Suunto’s manufacturing to the next level, by chance, Tapio discovered WATS – thanks to a recommendation from a local Finnish partner.